shree214ram/DSA/React-Redux-Node-Javascript/Javascript/ArrayMethods/readme.md

 The splice() method returns the removed item(s) in an array and slice() method returns the selected element(s) in an array, as a new array object.
 The splice() method changes the original array and slice() method doesn’t change the original array.
 The splice() method can take n number of arguments and slice() method takes 2 arguments.

+1. ittration loops : for/while/dowhile/ map {}
+2. key in /key Of
+3. map
+4. filter
+5. reduce